oracle/terraform-kubernetes-installer/README.md

 Cloud Infrastructure.
 It consists of a set of [Terraform][terraform] modules and an example base configuration that is used to provision and configure the resources needed to run a highly available and configurable Kubernetes cluster on [Oracle Cloud Infrastructure][oci] (OCI).

-**Warning: This installer is intended as a quickstart only and we do not offer any official support.**
+**Warning: Not for production use.
+This installer is intended as a quickstart only and we do not offer any official support.**

 ## Cluster Overview